ucsb-cs16-w18/ucsb-cs16-w18.github.io/_lab/lab01.md

 We recommend you complete the next section after the Wed(04/12) lecture because it involves functions and passing command line arguments to main, which we have not yet covered in class.
 Consider skipping over to the step "Submit your code".
 Make sure you check in with your mentor befor leaving the labs

+Upload your files to your repo on github using github's web interface.

 ### Calculate the minimum of 4 numbers